PRIOR LEARNING ASSESSMENT

 INTERNATIONAL BACCALAUREATE (IB)

-Community Colleges of Spokane will award credit for Higher Level International Baccalaureate exam results
+Community Colleges of Spokane will award credit for the following Higher Level International Baccalaureate examinations with a minimum score of 4 or better as crosswalked below.

 |Economics||4||ECON& 201, 202||10|